notofonts/nastaliq/fontbakery/notofonts-NotoNastaliqUrdu-googlefonts-report.md

 - Contour 0 point 42 in glyph 'uni0635.medi.sad' has a kink between location wght=400 and location wght=700

+- Contour 0 point 10 in glyph 'seven.encl' has a kink between location wght=400 and location wght=700

+- Contour 0 in glyph 'uni0603': becomes underweight between wght=400 and wght=700.

+- Contour 0 in glyph 'nine': becomes underweight between wght=400 and wght=700.

+- Contour 0 point 31 in glyph 'nine' has a kink between location wght=400 and location wght=700

 - Contour 1 point 8 in glyph 'uni0635.isol' has a kink between location wght=400 and location wght=700

 - Contour 0 point 31 in glyph 'uni0633.medi.seen' has a kink between location wght=400 and location wght=700

-- Contour 0 in glyph 'nine': becomes underweight between wght=400 and wght=700.

-- Contour 0 point 31 in glyph 'nine' has a kink between location wght=400 and location wght=700
+- Contour 0 point 29 in glyph 'uni0647.medi.jeem' has a kink between location wght=400 and location wght=700

-- Contour 0 point 46 in glyph 'uni06D2.fina' has a kink between location wght=400 and location wght=700
+- Contour 0 point 40 in glyph 'uniFDFD' has a kink between location wght=400 and location wght=700
 </code></pre>
  [code: interpolation-issues]